rohithasrk/GSoC-Organisation-Scraper/README.md

 + Make it working for years other than 2016 too.
 + Making it look better.
 + Remove multiple results.
++ Change the default colors
++ Add number of times a organisation has appeared in past few years.

 PRs are welcome.